kjzhong/Census-Mapper/README.md

 This code has two main components, Python, used for data manipulation, and HTML/CSS/Javascript for visualisation.

-Data in the repository has already been processed and is ready to visualise in leaflet.
-Datasources can be found on the ABS census datapacks site [here](https://datapacks.censusdata.abs.gov.au/datapacks/).

-Shapefiles can be found [here](https://www.abs.gov.au/AUSSTATS/abs@.nsf/DetailsPage/1270.0.55.003July%202016?OpenDocument), under "Postal Areas ASGS Ed 2016 Digital Boundaries in ESRI Shapefile Format".
-Geopandas can be used to convert the shapefiles to geojson.

 ## Installation

 Create a python virtual environment and use the package manager [pip](https://pip.pypa.io/en/stable/) to install required packages: